-Physical Capabilities: Long periods of standing and sitting; interaction with patients
+Physical Capabilities: Long periods of standing and sitting; bending; may involve lifting of patients.

-Work Environment: The work environment is that of a motion analysis laboratory and located in a teaching and research hospital.
-While performing the duties of this job, the employee may work near moving mechanical parts.
-The noise level in the work environment is usually moderate to quiet.
+Work Environment: The work environment is that of motion analysis laboratory located in a teaching and research hospital.
+While performing the duties of this job, the employee regularly works near moving mechanical parts.
+The noise level in the work environment is usually moderate.
 Work is also performed in an office setting with adequate lighting, heat and air conditioning.

 Other: This is a temporary position funded through December 31, 2019.
 Additional funding may be available past this time but there is no guarantee of extension of this appointment.

 Background: US Citizenship required; eligibility to obtain and hold Department of Defense issued Secret Clearance.